 Inspection & Testing Skills

 Inspection and Testing is an essential skill for every electrical installer and it is focussed on teaching you the processes, procedures, and practicalities of ensuring the installations you complete are functioning correctly and safe for use.
 Throughout the course you will learn the hands on skills and the theory behind it to ensure that you are competent to inspect and test your own installations.
 Please note this course does not allow you to carry out periodic inspection and testing.

 Exams and Assessments

-The majority of the exams and assessments will take place in the final week of the course.
-This will allow you to utilise all of the skills and knowledge gained on the course greatly increasing your chances of passing first time.
+The majority of the exams and assessments will take place on the final day of each individual element of the course.
 We have average first time pass rates of over 90% on this course.
 The exams and assessments break down as follows:

 City & Guilds 4141-01 - Electrical Installation Work within a Domestic Dwelling

 City & Guilds 2393 – Part P Building Regulations